-- has previously completed the same qualification within the last seven years from the date of commencement; or - is undertaking a qualification that supersedes a qualification that was completed within the last seven years from the date of commencement. - (c) Concurrent qualifications
+- has previously completed the same qualification within the last seven years from the date of commencement of the Australian Apprenticeship; or - is undertaking a qualification that supersedes a qualification that was completed within the last seven years from the date of commencement of the Australian Apprenticeship Journey. - (c) Concurrent qualifications

-Australian Apprentices undertaking two part-time Australian Apprenticeships concurrently, may attract payments for both Australian Apprenticeships, subject to all other eligibility criteria being met.
+Australian Apprentices undertaking two part-time Australian Apprenticeship Journeys concurrently, may attract payments for both Australian Apprenticeship Journeys, subject to all other eligibility criteria being met.